-Being a forex trader is the most challenging thing that has ever happened to me.
-With a lot of eager to make money, as a newbie trader, I never wanted to miss out on any chance.
+Life of a Newbie Trader in Forex is super Interesting.
+With a lot of eager to make money, you never want to miss out on any chance.

 After having a conversation with my mentor, I made a decision that actually this was the right career I should take.

 All you need is internet, sit on your computer, analyse charts and place a trade.
-Or pay some money for set-up signals and earn $1000 profit.
+Or else pay some money for set-up signals and earn $1000 profit.

 Here I will explain my life as a newbie trade which I suppose every newbie trader under goes in one way or the other.